 Shot in 2008 using a modified digital camera, the two spectra above were obtained less than 24 hours apart; the top part on a clear night, the bottom part on the following overcast evening.
-The top spectrum approaches the classic Rayleigh scattering law (Iscat ∝ 1/λ4).
+The top spectrum approaches the classic Rayleigh scattering law (defined as Iscat ∝ 1/λ4).
 The bottom part is simple diffuse reflection; the scattered intensities are essentially independent of any wavelength (shown as Iscat ∝ λ0).

 Note the missing blue band compared to the logo pic at the top of this page.
 You might also calculate that the top exposure was 10x longer than the bottom overcast exposure.
 Clear-night spectra are difficult to obtain, but not impossible.
 On the other hand, overcast urban spectra are very easy to obtain and are a depiction of the local up-light.